Suggested Hymns from HymnSite.com - Proper 8[13]

 Tune Name: AZMON

 Amazing!
-HymnSite.com has been posting featured hymns for over 20 years, and we have never featured this one.
+HymnSite.com posted featured hymns for over 20 years before it ever featured this one.
 Why is that amazing?
 What makes this one so special?
 Read this story and find out!

 In 1738, Charles Wesley was struggling through a crisis of faith.
 He had tried to answer the call to ministry.
 He had completed seminary.
 He had been ordained in the church.
 He had gone to "the New World" (the British colony of Georgia in North America) to preach the Gospel and save the lost.